| Market Review: Dollar ‘Stronger’; Rupa fell on his head

 The sale continues at a lower rate than the Kochi price.
 In addition to this, improper imports from Brazil are also continuing.
 With the increase in imports, the pepper farmers of the state are going to face financial loss.
 Meanwhile, the state’s agriculture department conducted a survey on pepper cultivation.
 According to the survey, the production of pepper in the next cropping season is 100,000 tonnes.

 Of this, 50 percent is from Karnataka, 40 percent from Kerala and 10 percent from Tamil Nadu.
-Traders, farmers and exporters are not hopeful about the agriculture department’s survey.
+Traders, farmers and exporters are not hopeful regarding the agriculture department’s survey.
 Sometimes production may increase or decrease.
 There may be a change in the price of pepper if we follow the survey of the agriculture department.
 Farmers and middlemen say that Kerala is ahead of Karnataka in production.
 Last week, 155 tonnes of black pepper reached Kochi for sale.
 The weekend price of ungarbled pepper is Rs 48,900 per quintal, garbled chilli is Rs 50,900 and fresh chilli is Rs 47,900 per quintal.
 Harvesting has started in Sri Lanka.
 Brazil 3,400, Vietnam 3,700, Indonesia 3,600 dollars.

 Tire companies hiked rubber prices